 The Courage of a Cantor

-There are many bad jokes about cantors.
+There are many bad jokes about rabbis and cantors.
 I try not to tell them.
 I admire cantors for their craft and their courage.

 Through last year’s Listening Campaign, ably conducted by our Cantorial Search Committee, we learned that our congregation intuitively knows that a Cantor is not a performer but a Shliach Tzibur, the representative of the congregation at prayer.
 Even when we don’t know all the words, even when we don’t know the melody, we believe our prayers have a shot at reaching The Almighty because our Cantor’s prayers are offered up with such sincerity.
 We can trust that our Cantor knows every word and infuses each one with meaning.

 It takes courage to take responsibility for the spiritual wellbeing of so many Jewish souls gathered in prayer.
 To sing night and day is physically taxing, but to carry the prayers of an entire congregation night and day must be spiritually exhilarating and exhausting at the very same time.